MatthewReid854/reliability/docs/Fitting a dual stress model to ALT data.rst

 -    right_censored_stress_2 - an array or list of the corresponding stress 1 (such as humidity) at which each right_censored data point was obtained.
 This must match the length of right_censored as each right_censored value is tied to a right_censored stress.
 -    use_level_stress - [stress_1, stress_2].
 A two element list or array of the use level stresses at which you want to know the mean life.
 Optional input.
 -    print_results - True/False.
 Default is True
--    show_probability_plot - True/False.
-Default is True
+-    show_probability_plot - True/False/axes.
+Default is True.
+If an axes object is passed it will be used.
--    show_life_stress_plot - True/False.
-Default is True
+-    show_life_stress_plot - True/False/axes.
+Default is True.
+If an axes object is passed it will be used.
 -    CI - confidence interval for estimating confidence limits on parameters.
 Must be between 0 and 1.
 Default is 0.95 for 95% CI.
 -    optimizer - 'TNC', 'L-BFGS-B', 'powell'.
 Default is 'TNC'.
 These are all bound constrained methods.
 If the bound constrained method fails, nelder-mead will be used.
 If nelder-mead fails the initial guess (using least squares) will be returned with a warning.